-Norbyah Nolasco is a full time teacher, part time fashion blogger.
-After a lengthy discussion on the state of American affairs and Trump, I sat down with Norbyah to chat about how she came to be Hong Kong with her family, her blog, her rooftop gigs and life in the States.
+Full time teacher, part time fashion blogger - we sat down with Norbyah Nolasco for a lengthy discussion on the state of American affairs and Trump, how she came to be Hong Kong with her family, her blog and her rooftop gigs

 Name: Norbyah Nolasco